 We talked to 217 Ashoka Fellows from 42 countries, who completed the first survey of its kind in 13 languages, to determine the value of Ashoka's Fellows, their ideas and the networks they support.
 For instance, we learned that 2/3 of Ashoka Fellows have successfully changed the culture around changemaking within five years, enabling people to better identify and solve social problems.

 There's more where that came from, so hang tight.
 But if you believe in our mission and want to support the cause, we've got just the thing for you this holiday season: give a gift that gives back.
-For as little as $10, you can directly support the system-changing work of Ashoka as an organization, or your favorite Ashoka Fellows.
+For as little as $10, you can directly support the system-changing work of Ashoka as an organization.